A term that often surfaces in the logistics industry is drayage, but what is it?

 The drayage process

 The drayage process is an essential component of the broader logistics and supply chain management system.
-It involves several key steps:
+To explain the drayage process, we have broken this down into 3 key steps:

 Facilitating intermodal transport